vertroos/questions/internship.md

 1. In any language of your choice, write a utility that will translate a hexadecimal string to base64.
-Here's a test: this string `45766964696e74` should be converted into this string `RXZpZGludA==` .
+Here's a test: this string `45766964656E74` should be converted into this string `RXZpZGVudA==` .
 2. Tell me the story (with some details) of what happens when I go to my browser and type in: "www.python.org" and press enter?
 What are things you've seen go wrong?